 - Application of the Action Plan for Prevention and Control of Deforestation in the Legal Amazon

-In the subsequent political discussion, Rainer Handflinger, Mayor of an Austrian municipality, highlighted the importance of pressure from the local level to the national level about the ratification of free trade agreements.
+In the subsequent political discussion, Rainer Handflinger, Mayor of an Austrian municipality, highlighted the importance of pressure from the local level to the national level about the ratification of free trade agreements through a Resolution from European municipalities against the MERCOSUR agreement.
 Irmi Salzer (Deputy Head of the cabinet of the Austrian Ministry for Environment) also stressed that the climate crisis is a global one, for which we need global solutions.
 Ratifying the EU-MERCOSUR agreement without conditions is inacceptable for both, climate goals and indigenous rights!